-7.0 Membership and Organization
+6.0 Membership and Organization

-The WFEO - CAC 2011-2015 is hosted by Engineering Council of Zimbabwe and chaired by Eng.
+The WFEO - CAC is hosted by Engineering Council of Zimbabwe and chaired by Eng.
 Martin Manuhwa, P.Eng. and a Past President of the Zimbabwe Institution of Engineers and the current Chairperson of the Engineering Council of Zimbabwe.
-He will serve as Chair for 2014-2015 and will serve a second term as proposed by the Committee during the last meeting.
-Regional Vice-Chairs have been confirmed in most regions of the world.
+He will continue to serve as Chair until 2019.